Experience the 1950s in our museum house

 Visit the Van Eesteren Museum House

-The Van Eesteren Museum House in Amsterdam New-West can be visited on Thursdays to Sundays at 13:30 and 15:30.
-Tickets can be purchased at the Van Eesteren Paviljoen or in advance here.
-Access is arranged via the museum.
+The Van Eesteren Museum House in Amsterdam New-West can be visited with a guide on Thursdays to Sundays at 14:30.
+Tickets can be purchased at the Van Eesteren Pavilion or online in advance here.

 The Van Eesteren Museum House is part of the Iconic Houses Network.
 The website of Iconic Houses provides an overview of architecturally significant houses over the world that are open to the public.